iisshaun/iisshaun-port/content/pages/index.md

       RocketWerkz, New Blood and Deep Field.
     items:
       - type: FeaturedItem
-        title: The HUD
+        title: Icarus
         subtitle: ''
         text: >
-          An overview of the HUD in It's Only Money and some insight of the creative decisions taken with the layout and how some of the elements came to be.
-        featuredImage:
-          type: ImageBlock
-          url: /images/gallery-4.jpg
-          altText: Item image
-          caption: Caption of the image
-          elementId: ''
+          I joined the team working on ICARUS in the later part of its development.
+Mainly helping out with the HUD, Accolades, Marketing and the Steam Store page.
         actions:
           - type: Button
-            label: ''
+            label: Read More
             altText: ''
             url: /
             showIcon: true